Anmh0128/Anmh0128/README.md

 - 🔭 I’m currently working on a personal project using RISC-V 5-stage pipeline
 - 🌱 I’m currently learning Computer Engineering at York University
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on an open source project on GitHub for LLVM
 - 🤔 I’m looking for help with finding a job
 - 💬 Ask me about ...
 - 📫 How to reach me: minhyeok.ca@gmail.com